Newsroom & FAQ’s

 Helena Food Share Impact:

-In 2023, 2,318 meals were distributed for Thanksgiving & Christmas at Helena Food Share and St. Mary’s Catholic Church.
-Boxes included turkey/ham, produce & sides.
+In 2024, 2,496 meals were distributed for Thanksgiving & Christmas at Helena Food Share and St. Mary’s Catholic Church.
+Meals included turkey/ham, produce & food for traditional side dishes.

-45,000 packs of weekend meals & snacks were distributed in 2023 to Helena, East Helena, Boulder, Basin, Canyon Creek and Lincoln Pre-K, Elementary and Middle School students who experience chronic food insecurity.
+45,957 packs of weekend meals & snacks were distributed in 2023 to Helena, East Helena, Boulder, Basin, Canyon Creek, and Lincoln Pre-K, Elementary and Middle School students who experience chronic food insecurity.

 For every $6.00 donated, an average of 10 meals is provided to an individual.